ronaldo0010/Mitigating-SYN-Flood/README.md

 On a probe flow records are created for every SYN-packet received, If A wants to flood B's server and VT is in the middle.
 Without protection VT's montoring system/probe will also be flooded.
 To prevent this from happening VT can:

 - Deploy a PDP between the network tap and -Probe
-- Program PDP s.t only ACK-packets are allowed to reach Network Probe
+- Program PDP s.t only ACK-packets and all packets from whitelisted source are allowed to reach Network Probe
+- Add the source address of the ACK packet (on the Probe) to a whitelist if list does not contain current packet-source.
 - Add a counter on PDP keeps track of amount of SYN-packets received.
 - Add a counter on Probe keeps track of amount of ACK-packets received
 - If # SYN != # Ack, then VT knows that a Server is under-attack and inform target server operators (dalk nie moontlik nie, since flood could happen in < 13 min [Sandre](https://www.researchgate.net/publication/241631418_The_effects_of_DDoS_attacks_on_flow_monitoring_applications) )